Leadership

 Cindy Rudometkin

-In her present role as the Response Department Manager, Rudometkin oversees the Foundation’s caseworkers and all missing child cases.
+In her present role as the Chief Administrative Officer, Rudometkin oversees the Foundation's caseworkers and all missing child cases.
 She also works with leaders in the field to identify innovative ways to find missing children.
 Rudometkin acts as a contact for other agencies involved in investigations, including law enforcement, missing child organizations and social service agencies.
 She is a member of the Sonoma County Human Trafficking Task Force, and serves on the Education Committee.

 Throughout her tenure with the Foundation, Rudometkin has provided support, guidance and hope to over 8,000 families.
 While her heart still breaks for those desperately searching for a missing child, she has taken the level of compassion, service and expertise in her department to new levels.